About the Distinguished Visiting Lecturer Program

 Funding

-If a nomination is approved, notification of approval will include information on the amount of the grant to be provided.
+If a nomination is approved, notification of approval will include information on the amount of funding to be provided.
 In virtually all cases, cost‐sharing will be a required element of proposals, though in exceptional circumstances this requirement may be waived.
 Distinguished Visiting Lecturer Program Funding normally shall not exceed 50% of the cost of a proposed visit.

 Visit arrangements